 The exquisite Gouldian finch is one of the world’s most prized caged birds.
-But can a multi-million dollar rescue mission save it in the wild?
+But will they continue to survive in the wild?

 “Would it be a million?”
 I asked.
 Then, as the calculations ticked over in my head, I blurted aloud: “It must be more like millions!”